pdx-cs-sound/java-sound-linux/README.md

         javac playsine.java
         java playsine

+  A sine wave file writer demo is also here.

+        javac writesine.java
+        java writesine sine.wav

 ## Acknowledgments

 Thanks to the authors of Tritonus and the Java PulseAudio bindings.
 Thanks to WolinLabs for the nice sine wave demo.
+Thanks to ProgramCreek for the WAVE writer demo.